-At 31st December 2021, of the total of 12 directors on the Board of Directors of Fluidra, 5 are independent directors representing 41.66% of the total number of Board members.
+At 31st December 2022, of the total of 12 directors on the Board of Directors of Fluidra, 5 are independent directors representing 41.66% of the total number of Board members.
 This proportion corresponds to the particular features of the Company's shareholder structure and of the shareholders' agreement, as well as the concerted action of certain significant shareholders described in section A.7 of this Report, all of which has resulted in the Company having 5 proprietary directors and 2 executive directors during the year, and being 1 independent short of the number required to comply with the recommendation, taking into account the Company's large capitalization.
+In this regard, it should be borne in mind that the percentage of independent directors (41.66%) comfortably exceeds the floating capital (28.37%).
+Accordingly, Fluidra considers that the proportions of each category are adequate for the composition of its Board of Directors in light of its shareholder composition and allow it to reach the necessary levels of honourability, dedication, independence and suitability.

-18. Companies should disclose the following information about their directors on their websites and keep it regularly updated:

-- a) Background and professional experience. - b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. - c) Statement of the director category to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. - d) Dates of their first appointment as a board member and subsequent re-elections. - e) Shares held in the company, and any options on such shares.
+18. Companies should disclose the following information about their directors on their websites and keep it regularly updated: a) Background and professional experience. b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. c) Statement of the director category to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. d) Dates of their first appointment as a board member and subsequent re-elections. e) Shares held in the company, and any options on such shares.
+Complies [X] Complies partially [] Explain [] 19.
+Following verification by the appointments committee, the annual corporate governance report should disclose the reasons for the appointment of proprietary directors at the request of shareholders controlling less than 3 percent of capital; and explain an rejection of a formal request for a board place from shareholders whose equity stake is equal to or greater than that of other applying successfully for a proprietary directorship.
+Complies [] Complies partially [] Explain [] Not applicable [X] 20.
+Proprietary directors should resign when the shareholders they represent dispose of their shareholding in its entirety.
+If suc shareholders reduce their stakes, thereby losing some of their entitlement to proprietary directors, the number of proprietar shareholders should be reduced accordingly.
+Complies [X] Complies partially [] Explain [] Not applicable []